openhwgroup/cva6/cv32/sim/core/README.md

 <br>To run I-LBU-01.S from the riscv_compliance_tests:
 * `make questa-unit-test I_LBU_01`

-Running the testbench with vcs (included in the Makefile, but not known to work)
+Running the testbench with VCS (vcs)
 ----------------------
 Point your environment variable `RISCV` to your RISC-V toolchain.
 Call `make firmware-vcs-run` to build the testbench and the firmware, and run it.